 Benefits This Season: The Residential Energy Efficient Property Credit

 Property managers should be aware that many of the provisions in the IRA don’t take effect until 2023.
 Fortunately, however, there are still quite a few tax incentives that may be useful for this tax year.
-For example, the residential energy efficient property credit that has been in effect since 2018, offers a credit of up to $500 on qualifying energy-saving expenditures.
+For example, while the Energy Efficient Home Improvement Credit (25C) had a $500 lifetime limit before 2023, it has been expanded and now has no lifetime dollar limit, allowing property owners to claim the maximum annual credit each year they make eligible improvements.
+The Residential Clean Energy Credit (25D) is generally 30% with no overall dollar cap (fuel cells excepted).

 You Can Incentivize Renters to Choose Your Listing

-Aside from the tax benefits, offering opportunities for energy savings could help make your rental listing more attractive to potential renters in search of lower utility bills.
+Aside from the tax benefits, offering opportunities for energy savings could help make your rental listing more attractive to potential renters, a fact supported by a study of a nationally representative sample of over 2,400 renters who are in search of lower utility bills.

 You Can Improve Long-Term ROI

-Over time, these small savings can add up to substantial profits that you can reinvest into your property to improve its value or use to expand your portfolio.
+Over time, these small savings can add up to substantial profits that you can reinvest into your property to improve its value or use to expand your portfolio, contributing to larger environmental goals like the 4 billion metric tons of greenhouse gas reductions achieved through ENERGY STAR programs.

 Quick Fixes to Protect Profits for Energy Efficient Properties

 That said, we recognize that most of the upgrades mentioned above take some time to make.
 While they are certainly valuable to your bottom line, especially in the long run, they’re not your only option.
-You may want to consider making some quick fixes to your property to help keep this year’s energy costs as low as possible while you explore more permanent solutions.
+You may want to consider making some quick fixes to your property to help keep utility costs as low as possible while you explore more permanent solutions.

 How to Winter-Proof Your Property